Pippo Pollina: Solo career

 In 2010, Pippo Pollina was on tour in Europe together with an international women’s string quartet (Piccola Orchestra Altamarea).
-Premiere for this program was January 15, 2010, in Stuttgart (Germany).
+The premiere for this program was on 15 January 2010 in Stuttgart (Germany).

 For 2011, two projects were planned in Europe.
 After a successful tour with the Youth Orchestra of the Conservatory of Zurich, Pippo Pollina performed in six prestigious locations in Switzerland.
 The Notabene Orchestra of Zurich, again under the lead of Massimiliano Matesic, accompanied the artist during this tour.

 A second project in 2011 was a combination of music and text.
 In addition to his songs, Pippo Pollina read excerpts from a new book about his past 30 years as an artist and, hence, together with his audience look back to the beginning of his career.
 This tour included more than 250 dates in Austria, Switzerland, Italy and Germany.

 Also in 2011, Pippo Pollina gave his debut in the United States in Salt Lake City.
 In 2012 already he's back on stage in the US.

 In 2012 he published "Süden" together with Werner Schmidbauer and Martin Kälberer, a German duo.
 Süden which means "south" in English was chosen as a metapher that not only relates to the Southern hemisphere but also to the origin of all three musicians, i.e. Sicily (Pollina) and Bavaria (Schmidbauer, Kälberer).
 It represents the idea of a certain mentality of people that were born in the Southern region of their countries of origin.
 Songs highlight the problems in the Southern hemisphere, they talk about the South as people's home but also about friendship and hope.
 Another particularity of this album is the use of different languages (Italian, Bavarian (which is a German dialect)) in the same song.
 Pollina and his colleagues sing in the foreign language and make this a journey not only between different aspects of the word "south" but also between different languages.